joaop-mirfa/vault-common/common/Software Arch Principles/SOLID Principles/Open-Closed Principle.md

 ## Definition

-Open-Closed Principle states that every

-Class should be responsible for only one specific functionality
+Open-Closed Principle states that every atomic unit of code should be open for extension, but closed for modification

-Each of these components is atomic (unsplittable), self-contained and can be easily replaced

 	Software entities (classes, modules, functions, and so on) should be open for extension    but closed for modification